 Symmetric versus Asymmetric

 The first choice you must make, and the one you hear the most about, is symmetric versus asymmetric.
 Note that this is a distinction and not a choice because asymmetric ciphers are useful for a vital but very narrow range of tasks.

 Whole-disk encryption is useful to protect devices that might be lost or stolen.
 For example, Linux dm-crypt or Microsoft's Bitlocker.
 Whole-disk or filesystem-level encryption makes sense for a laptop, smart phone, or USB stick, but it makes no sense for a server.
 I hope you're not worried about someone walking off with your server!

 Today's personal computers have multi-terabyte disks and network speeds continue to climb.
 We don't want to have to choose between security and acceptable performance, we want both.
 Symmetric is the choice for files and streams.

 But Which Symmetric Cipher?

 Use AES.
-Honestly, cipher choice doesn't matter very much at all as long as you use a recent one.
+Honestly, cipher choice doesn't matter very much at all for most people, as long as you use a recent one.
 Your dominant security problems will come from key management, not from subtle differences between AES, Twofish, Blowfish, and GOST.